opencor/opencor-developer-documentation/src/develop/plugins/sample.rst

    //==============================================================================

-   double add(const double &pNb1, const double &pNb2)
+   double add(double pNb1, double pNb2)
    {
        // Return the sum of the two given numbers